SAP-archive/cloud-platform-workflow-virtual-event/exercises/10/readme.md

 ### 2. Add a Script Task to the workflow definition

 :point_right: Add a Script Task to the workflow definition via the "Tasks" menu in the graphical workflow editor in the SAP Web IDE Full-Stack, as shown.
-Place the task as the third task item in the flow, to be executed after the "Approval Decision" task:
+Place the task as the third and last task item in the flow, to be executed after the "Approval Decision" task:

 ![add Script Task](addscripttask.png)